 Since 2009, we have offered HARP under our Refi Plus initiative, which was designed to expand refinancing opportunities for borrowers who may otherwise be unable to refinance their mortgage loans due to a decline in home values.
 HARP offers refinancing flexibility to eligible borrowers who are current on their loans and whose loans are owned or guaranteed by us and meet certain additional criteria.
 Under HARP, we allow our borrowers who have mortgage loans that have note dates prior to June 2009 with current LTV ratios greater than 80% to refinance their mortgages without obtaining new mortgage insurance in excess of what is already in place.
 Accordingly, HARP loans have LTV ratios at origination in excess of 80%.
 HARP loans cannot (1) be an adjustable-rate mortgage loan, if the initial fixed period is less than five years; (2) have an interest only feature, which permits the payment of interest without a payment of principal; (3) be a balloon mortgage loan; or (4) have the potential for negative amortization.
-In May 2015, FHFA announced the extension of the ending date for HARP to December 31, 2016.
-In addition, we have extended our Refi Plus initiative until December 31, 2016.

 The loans we acquire under HARP have higher LTV ratios than we would otherwise permit, greater than 100% in some cases.
 Since 2012, we have acquired HARP loans with LTV ratios greater than 125% for fixed-rate loans of eligible borrowers.
 In addition to the high LTV ratios that characterize HARP loans, some borrowers for HARP and Refi Plus loans may also have lower FICO credit scores and may provide less documentation than we would otherwise require.
-As of March 31, 2016, HARP loans, which constituted 10% of our single-family book of business, had a weighted average FICO credit score at origination of 728 compared with 744 for loans in our single-family book of business overall.
+As of September 30, 2016, HARP loans, which constituted 9% of our single-family book of business, had a weighted average FICO credit score at origination of 727 compared with 745 for loans in our single-family book of business overall.

 Loans we acquire under Refi Plus and HARP represent refinancings of loans that are already in our guaranty book of business.
 The credit risk associated with the newly acquired loans essentially replaces the credit risk on the loans that we already held prior to the refinancing.
 These loans have higher risk profiles and higher serious delinquency rates than the other loans we have acquired since the beginning of 2009.
 However, we expect these loans will perform better than the loans they replace because HARP and Refi Plus loans should either reduce the borrowers' monthly payments or provide more stable terms than the borrowers' old loans (for example, by refinancing into a mortgage with a fixed interest rate instead of an adjustable rate).
-HARP loans constituted approximately 2% of our total single-family acquisitions in the first quarter of 2016, compared with approximately 3% of total single-family acquisitions in the first quarter of 2015.
-We expect the volume of refinancings under HARP to continue to decline, due to a decrease in the population of borrowers with loans that have high LTV ratios who are willing to refinance and would benefit from refinancing.
+HARP loans constituted approximately 1% of our total single-family acquisitions in the first nine months of 2016, compared with approximately 2% of total single-family acquisitions in the first nine months of 2015.
+We expect the volume of refinancings under HARP to continue to remain a small percentage of our acquisitions between now and the program's expiration, due to the small population of borrowers with loans that have high LTV ratios who are willing to refinance and would benefit from refinancing.

-For information on the serious delinquency rates and current mark-to-market LTV ratios as of March 31, 2016 of single-family loans we acquired under HARP and Refi Plus, compared with other single-family loans we have acquired, see "Table 24: Selected Credit Characteristics of Single-Family Conventional Guaranty Book of Business, by Acquisition Period."
+For information on the serious delinquency rates and current mark-to-market LTV ratios as of September 30, 2016 of single-family loans we acquired under HARP and Refi Plus, compared with other single-family loans we have acquired, see "Table 24: Selected Credit Characteristics of Single-Family Conventional Guaranty Book of Business, by Acquisition Period."